walterrowe/magick-frames/README.md

 Options for the macOS AppleScript droplet include:

-- drag-n-drop files onto the droplet using Finder will decorate the selected files
+- drag-n-drop files onto the droplet using Finder to decorate the selected files
-- double-click the droplet will open a file chooser and decorate the selected files
+- double-click the droplet to open a file chooser and decorate the selected files
-- name in an export recipe of an image editing tool to decorate images on export
+- name a droplet in an export recipe of an image editing tool to decorate images during export

 # What Is Magick Frames